c650/Chem-Tools/README.md

-# deviation_calculator
+# Chem-Tools
-I had to do deviation calculations, so I just wrote a simple ruby program to do it for me.
+Because I had to do a high school chemistry lab that needed error, deviation, and standard deviation, I decided to write a Ruby program to do this for me -- because, you know, why not?

-There is no error-checking in place.
-Feel free to fork this repo and improve upon my work.
+Anyways, here it is.